jnozzi/cocoadev.com/markdown/HowToGetAndDrawInTheSystemMenuBar.md

 ----

 ----
 I've tidied up your wiki formatting.
-Theres a page about it at General/TextFormattingRules.
+Theres a page about it at TextFormattingRules.
 ----